kraemer-raimund/game-engine/README.md

 wheels for fun and learning.

-**Work in progress.** This project is far from stable (and likely never will be), as I use for experimentation and learning.
+**Work in progress.** This project is far from stable (and likely never will be), as I use it for experimentation and learning.

 The goal is to create a simple game engine from scratch, intentionally without using any graphics libraries like OpenGL or any frameworks besides basic